aimanraz/Programming/README.md

 Hey, can you save him? . . .

 # [Caesar Cipher](https://github.com/aimanraz/caesar_cipher.git)
-Afraid people read your cringe message for your crush?.
-What a coincidence! use this. p/s, make sure your crush decipher it back, else they think you crazy.
+Do afraid people read your cringe message for your crush?.
+What a coincidence! use this. p/s, make sure your crush deciphers it back, else they think you crazy.